xakur/soppusite/_posts/2023-08-02-why-you-shouldnt-discount-your-achievements.md

 If people could see the hard work and quality I put into my work, why can’t I do the same for myself?
 Why am I belittling the work I had done?
 The amount of time and effort put in should not go unrecognized.
 We shouldn’t discount our achievements, whether big or small.

-## How I Fail to Appreciate my Efforts
+## How I Failed to Appreciate my Efforts

 I’ve been told by a few people that I’m really hard on myself.
 I often find it difficult to view my achievements as a job well done.
 As I thought about it further, I realized that I'm indeed often rushing from one task to the other.
 I don’t give myself space or time to rest and appreciate what I just completed.
 My mind often goes like this: